sundevista/local-quotes/README.md

 ## 📉 Statistics

-You can get some info from Local Quote.
-Use `Open Statistics` command and research.
+You can get some information from Local Quote.
+Use the "Open Statistics" command and conduct research.

 ### Another useful abilities

-- `Refresh local quotes for active file` command
+- `Refresh local quotes for the active file` command.
-- Stylize refresh button's corner, size and padding in `Style Settings` plugin
+- Stylize the refresh button's corner, size, and padding in the "Style Settings" plugin.

-## ⏫ Future updates

-You can see what I am doing at the moment [here](https://github.com/users/decatetsu/projects/2/views/1).
-If you want some feature to be made first, like the first message in this feature's issue, I'll pay attention.
-Also, you can see unreleased but already done features and changes in [CHANGELOG](CHANGELOG.md), they'll be available in the next release.

-## ℹ️ Help

-If you have any question, feature idea, or you caught a bug, you can create [Issue](https://github.com/decatetsu/local-quotes/issues) and discuss it with me.
-I'm beginner so if you have more experience you can also do [Pull Request](https://github.com/decatetsu/local-quotes/pulls).